 Managed IT services are defined as outsourced technology functions delivered by a third party to maintain, monitor, and secure a business’s IT infrastructure on an ongoing basis.
 For Brampton manufacturers, these services address the specific pressures of production uptime, data security, and Canadian regulatory compliance.
 The most impactful managed services examples in Brampton manufacturing include 24/7 network monitoring, cybersecurity, document management, and automation support.
-NetFusion Designs Inc, a SOC 2 Type II certified provider with teams across Ontario, delivers this full range of services to manufacturers across the Greater Toronto Area.
+NetFusion Designs Inc, a SOC 2 Type 2 attested provider with teams across Ontario, delivers this full range of services to manufacturers across the Greater Toronto Area.

 Managed IT services for Brampton manufacturers cover a wide range of functions, each targeting a specific operational risk or efficiency gap.
 The industry term for this delivery model is “managed services,” and it refers to a fixed, proactive support arrangement rather than break-fix IT.
 Here are the most relevant examples for the manufacturing sector.